justynspooner/hedera-nft-toolset/README.md

 ## Creating a New Token

-Add a file called `./input/tokenInfo.json` with the following format and update the values to suit your needs.
+Create a folder called `input` at the root of this project.
+Add a file in this `input` folder called `tokenInfo.json` with the following format and update the values to suit your needs.

 ```json
 {